DaveBackus/Data_Bootcamp_Book/py-fun1.md

 y = 3
 z = x/y
 ```
 The first line takes the value 2 and stores it in the variable `x`.
 We say we assigned the numerical value 2 to the variable `x`.
 We can use `x` later in other calculations.
 The second line assigns the value 3 to a new variable `y`.
 The last line takes `x`, divides it by `y`, and stores the result in `z`.
+We refer to these lines as **assignments**.

 This is mtyn, but you can also do multiple assignments in the same line.
 The first two lines above can be rewritten together as
 ```